Reporting requirements for all victims

 Supporting information

-If you are a special primary victim, you need to tell us which service/agency you reported the violence to, by completing the relevant section of the application form.
-The service/agency needs to:
+If you are a special primary victim, you need to tell us on the application form which service or agency you reported the violence to.

 - the date you first reported the violence to the worker